 SWIFT Code vs Routing Numbers

-Routing numbers are nine digit numbers used in the United States that are shown on the bottom of negotiable instruments, like checks, as a way to identify the financial institution it is drawn from.
-It was designed to help sort, bundle, and ship paper checks back to the check issuer’s account.
+Routing numbers are nine digit numbers used in the United States that are shown on the bottom of negotiable instruments such as checks, as a means of identifying the financial institution it is drawn from.
+It was designed to help sort, bundle and ship paper checks back to the check issuer’s account.
 With the implementation of Check 21 in the US, it has found additional use in the processing of paper drafts, direct deposits and withdrawals, and bill payments by the Automated Clearing House.
 The routing number is usually derived from the bank’s transit number which is drawn by the American Bankers Association.
 (Routing number in the image below is 129 131 673)

-Difference between SWIFT Code and Routing Numbers
+What is the difference between SWIFT Code and Routing Numbers?

 • Routing numbers and SWIFT codes are unique identifiers for financial institutions.
-Routing numbers are used for transactions within the US, while the SWIFT codes are used for international wire transfers.
+Routing numbers are used for transactions within the US while the SWIFT codes are used for international wire transfers.

-• Routing numbers are used also for electronic payment processing via ACH, bill pays and paper drafts.
-SWIFT codes are used for international wire transfers only
+• Routing numbers are also used for electronic payment processing via ACH, bill pays and paper drafts.
+SWIFT codes are used for international wire transfers only.